metalcarratt/ministry/ls/Exodus/msg30.md

 resurrection.

 at marah the bitter waters were made sweet by the cross of christ. when we are in resurrection the water of the world can no longer satisfy us. only when we enjoy the cross can we be satisfied. not only that, he heals us. our mind, emotion and will and even our spirit is sick and needs healing. the cross not only makes our bitter situation sweet but heals us.

+this was also a test. nothing exposes and tests us like the cross, exposing our motives, intentions and desires.